mlswg/mls-protocol/draft-ietf-mls-protocol.md

   ratchet tree and GroupContext.
 Any new member (from an add proposal) MUST be exluded from the resolution during the computation of the UpdatePath.
 The `leaf_key_package` for this UpdatePath must have a `parent_hash` extension.
+  Note that the KeyPackage in the `UpdatePath` effectively updates an existing KeyPackage in the group and thus MUST adhere to the same restrictions as KeyPackages used in `Update` proposals.

    * Assign this UpdatePath to the `path` field in the Commit.